KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/rogue.md

 ## Introduction

-The Rogue Custom Consensus (CC) contract module serves as a proof-of-concept to demonstrate Condition's capabilities as a blockchain-based gaming technology.
+The Rogue Custom Consensus (CC) contract module serves as a proof-of-concept to demonstrate Custom Consensus's capabilities as a blockchain-based gaming technology.

 Rogue CC is based on the classic [Rogue](http://www.livingroguelike.com/rl-games/the-original-rogue-information-and-how-to-play-online/) game.
 As such, it can be categorized as a [Roguelike.](http://www.livingroguelike.com/roguelike-info-discussions/what-is-a-roguelike/)